IgorKerstges/MyNetmaker/README.md

 In this second part, we will take care of all the requirements to run the Netmaker server instance.
 Since Netmaker server will run in Docker, I want to make sure that we won't need the root user to login but we will make sure to add configurations to our user 'nm-admin' home directory and will take care that 'nm-admin' can run docker.

-:memo: Login with sudo-user account for all steps below!
+:memo: Login with sudo-user account ("nm-admin" in our example) for all steps below!

 ## Step 1: Configure firewall